sadkebab/wordpress-docker-development/README.md

 * Docker

 ## How it works
-Builds a docker container with Wordpress and MySQL and automatically mounts the content of the "plugins" and "themes" folder every time a change happens inside them (kinda like Vite's hot reload) on the running container
+Builds a docker container with Wordpress and MySQL and automatically mounts the content of the "plugins" and "themes" folder every time a change happens inside them (kinda like Vite's hot reload) on the running container.

 ## Support
 The script was built and tested on WSL2 so I assume it should work on most linux distros.
 Currently it uses the command 'md5sum' that should not work on macOS, but in theory you can make it run by changing 'md5sum' with 'md5' in the MD5 variable on top of the **start.sh** file.

 ## Usage
 Download the folder and just execute ./start.sh, it will pull the required docker image and build the environoment by itself.